ed-syspertec/Virtel/docs/manuals/virtel/Virtel461AP/audit_operations_ and_performance.rst

 ---------------
 ::

-    SNAPMSG,ALL
+    SNAPMSG,[ALL,RESET,LIST]

-The SNAPMSG command requests VIRTEL to generate an automatic SNAP after certain messages (VIRI902W VIR0026W VIR0052I VIR1552I VIR0526W VIR1952I).
+    ALL     - The SNAPMSG command requests VIRTEL to generate an automatic SNAP after certain messages (VIRI902W VIR0026W VIR0052I VIR1552I VIR0526W VIR1952I).
+    LIST    - List all messages and Actions
+    RESET   - Reset the dynamic table and clear out all messages.

 ::

-    SNAPMSG=message,search,action
+    SNAPMSG=message[,search string],action

 The SNAPMSG commmand allows a SNAP or DUMP to be taken whenever a particular message number is issued by VIRTEL.
 The command has an additional search field which can be used to identify a message with a paticular character string, for example a specific return code.
-This feature is also avalable by using the SNAPMSG parameter in the TCT.
+This feature allows upto 10 messagesto be held in a dynamic table, along with a static entry that can be defined in the TCT by using the SNAPMSG parameter in the TCT.
 See “SNAPMSG parameter” in the Virtel Installation Guide.

 message
     Any message that can be issued by Virtel.